In This Apportionment Lottery, the House Always Wins: Population Monotonicity

 Clearly, the solutions' resemblance to divisor solutions enabled our proof of population monotonicity.
 At the same time, using different ``divisor criteria'' for different states allowed to avoid the order-preserving property, which would have prevented ex ante proportionality as described in \cref{sec:popmonnegative}.
-Less satisfying is that these ``divisor criteria'' do not satisfy any bounds such as $t \leq d(t) \leq t+1$, which makes it likely that solutions substantially deviate from proportionality ex post.
-An interesting question for future work is whether \cref{thm:proppopmon} can be strengthened to additionally satisfy lower quota (``$F_i(\vec{p}, h) \geq \lfloor q_i \rfloor$'') or upper quota (``$F_i(\vec{p}, h) \leq \lceil q_i \rceil$'').
+Less satisfying is that, whereas classic divisor criteria satisfy bounds such as $t \leq d(t) \leq t+1$, the ``divisor criteria'' used in the last theorem do not satisfy any such bounds.
+As a result, solutions are likely to substantially deviate from proportionality ex post.
+An interesting question for future work is whether \cref{thm:proppopmon} can be strengthened to additionally satisfy lower quota or upper quota.